Best One Bar Build for ESO: PvE Tier List

 Great RangeDoesn’t Heavy Attack

-The Arcanist is a unique one-bar build that does not utilize Oakensoul due to the skill of Fatecarver.
+The Arcanist one-bar build does not utilize Oakensoul due to the Fatecarver skill which is still a very long channel.
 Thus, we rank it A Tier on this list due to its damage and survivability, but ultimately, it doesn’t play with heavy attacks.
-The premise of the class is the 4.5-second Fatecarver skill, which deals damage over 4.5, eliminating the possibility of heavy attacking consistently.
-This is counterintuitive to Oakensoul builds using gear sets that amplify heavy attack damage.
-However, your damage is still high with great survivability, but it’s not an actual heavy attacker and more or less a weaker version of the two-bar build potential.
+The premise of the class is the 4-second channel Fatecarver skill, eliminating the possibility of heavy attacking consistently.
+Still, you have a similar amount of downtime while dealing damage, and Oakensoul gives you a ton of buffs, allowing you to hit really hard even without heavy attacking.

-• Damage – The Arcanist’s damage, though nerfed, is still high and one of the best in the game.
+• Damage – The Arcanist’s damage is still high and one of the best in the game.

-• Doesn’t Heavy Attack – unlike other builds, the Arcanist uses Fatecarver skill rather than heavy attacks.
+• Doesn’t Heavy Attack – Unlike other builds, the Arcanist uses the Fatecarver skill rather than heavy attacks.

-• Fatecarver Dependent – Fatecarver can be difficult to cast solo with enemies constantly attacking you.
+• Fatecarver Channel Dependent – Fatecarver can be difficult to cast solo with enemies constantly attacking you.

 3 Warden | A+ Tier